 The Associate Dean for Faculty Development and Medical Education is responsible for the development and implementation of professional development programs for CUSOM faculty and staff, meeting faculty needs, and ensuring quality education.
-The Associate Dean for Faculty Development and Medical Education works with faculty at all clinical teaching sites to ensure education consistent with adult learning theory and best evidence and oversees and coordinates the Master of Health Professions Education degree and Continuing Medical Education programs, while assisting in curricular development, delivery, assessment, and continual improvement.
+The Associate Dean for Faculty Development and Medical Education works with faculty at all clinical teaching sites to ensure education consistent with adult learning theory and best evidence and oversees and coordinates the MHPE degree and Continuing Medical Education programs, while assisting in curricular development, delivery, assessment, and continual improvement.